tetcoin/ink-docs/docs/examples/overview.md

 slug: /examples
 ---

-In our <a href="https://github.com/paritytech/ink/tree/master/examples">examples folder</a> you find a number of examples written in ink!.
+In our <a href="https://github.com/tetcoin/pro/tree/master/examples">examples folder</a> you find a number of examples written in pro!.

 Some of the most interesting ones: